jfo/blog/source/blog/2014-04-21-one-hundred-days.html.markdown

 title: One hundred days
 date: 2014-04-21 16:37 UTC
 layout: post
-tags:
+tags: hs
 ---

-Today is the one hundredth consecutive day that I have pushed to github.
+Today is the one hundredth consecutive day that I have pushed [to github](https://github.com/urthbound).
 In fact, this very post is the push that ticked that box.
 My original plan was to grow my gnarly beard until I made it...

 ![beardo!](https://d29xw0ra2h4o4u.cloudfront.net/assets/people/jeff_fowler_150-6674f354d62963d6a2a48c0d658c8069.jpg)